 So, are Corgis smart?
-Welsh Corgis are very smart dogs.
+Yes, Corgis are extremely smart dogs.
 According to canine researcher Stanley Coren, the Pembroke and Cardigan Welsh Corgis are the 11th and 31st smartest dog breed, respectively.
-But what makes them really intelligent is their ability to learn from themselves and their herding intelligence.
+But what makes them really smart is their herding intelligence, which few breeds can compare.
+Plus, their ability to adapt and learn for themselves make smart communicators and excellent problem solvers.

 There’s no denying that both variations of the Corgi are smart dogs.
 But what really makes them “smarter” than other dog breeds?
-Continue reading to discover the reasons that make the Internet’s favorite dog, intelligent canines.
+Continue reading to discover the reasons that make the Internet’s favorite dog, one of the most intelligent in the canine kingdom.

 Table of Contents